 Catherine Longeval specialises in dispute resolution, both before the Belgian courts and before arbitral tribunals (mainly CEPANI).
 She advises clients on a wide range of issues, including life sciences law.
 Her expertise in this area covers laws governing medicines, biotech products, medical devices, cosmetics and food supplements, among other aspects.

-She also specialises in unfair market practices, distribution law, product liability, public procurement, employment law and general commercial law.
+She also specialises in general commercial law and contract law, unfair market practices, distribution law, product liability, public procurement and employment law.

 Catherine began her professional career in October 1989.
 Prior to joining Van Bael & Bellis in 1994, she worked as an associate with a leading Brussels law firm.